Isolation and Quarantine Q&A

 Does this guidance apply to children?

-- Children younger than 18 years of age, regardless of vaccination status, who have been exposed to someone with COVID-19 do not need to quarantine but should follow all recommendations in Table 2 of the Isolation and Quarantine Guidance; however, as per CDPH masking guidance, children younger than 2 years of age should not wear a mask.
+Children younger than 18 years of age, regardless of vaccination status, who have been exposed to someone with COVID-19 do not need to quarantine but should follow all recommendations in Table 2 of the Isolation and Quarantine Guidance; however, as per CDPH When and Why to Wear a Mask, children younger than 2 years of age should not wear a mask.

 Does this guidance apply to children in K-12 school settings?